 How to help as an individual

 Join digitalskills.com and spread the word

-Live in ‘beta’, digitalskills.com is a brand new site helping everyone get connected.
-Stuffed with top tools, resources, info, advice and ideas to help anyone share their digital skills with others (including businesses and charities):
+digitalskills.com is our site helping everyone get connected.
+Stuffed with tools, resources, info, advice and ideas to help anyone share their digital skills with others (including businesses and charities):

 - Add yourself or your project to our map, plus any local Wi-Fi hotspots, or public computers

 - Find, share, rate and comment on digitalskills.com’s top tools and resources that help boost Basic Online Skills for individuals, small businesses or charities

 - Want to help someone but don’t know who?
 Find organisations or projects to support via the digitalskills.com map

 - Start or join a local digitalskills.com organisation, project or community group

 - Support a local partnership – want to know about success in Liverpool?
 Watch this great video.
 For top facts and stats about how the web opens opportunities, this report paints the bigger picture.
 Or, for essential info at a glance, try these snazzy infographics for individuals and organisations

 - Run events – want help with promotion?
 Adapt these posters.
 We’ve also got logos and slogans to add to your marketing materials.